Curriculum & Assessment

 Assessment is a vital part of teaching and learning as it is used to inform teachers’ planning and where further work might need to be undertaken to consolidate understanding.

-There are a number of different forms of assessment that are undertaken during your child’s journey at Stillness Juniors.
+There are a number of different forms of assessment that are undertaken during your child’s journey here.
 Formative assessment happens each day, during each lesson.
 This kind of assessment is where the teacher is using their professional judgement of each child’s understanding of the lesson.
 This might take the form of verbal feedback and whiteboard work during the lesson or marking work after the lesson.
 Summative assessment is more formal assessment that is usually made up of tests in Reading; Spelling, Punctuation and Grammar (SPaG); and Mathematics.
 Writing is assessed using the National Curriculum standards for each year group.

 Summative assessment